Moon sighted in Saudi Arabia; Eid Al-Fitr on Friday

-Riyadh: The Shawwal crescent moon sighted in the Kingdom of Saudi Arabia (KSA) on Thursday, April 20.
-This means Eid Al-Fitr would begin from Friday, April 21.
+Riyadh: The Shawwal crescent moon has been sighted in the Kingdom of Saudi Arabia (KSA) on Thursday, April 20.
+This means Eid Al-Fitr will be on Friday, April 21.

+Qatar, UAE, Bahrain and Kuwait also announced that Eid Al-Fitr would be celebrated on Friday, April 21, following the sighting of the crescent moon.

 Therefore, Thursday was the last and 29th day of Ramzan 1444 AH.